tunnel49/voucherfactory/README.md

 ### Running locally

 When running locally scripts expects a DynamoDB at port 8000.
-A docker-compose file to set up a database is in the `/dynamoDB` folder.
+A docker-compose file to set up a database is in the [/dynamoDB](dynamoDB) folder.
+Please review [/terraform/dynamodb.tf](terraform/dynamodb.tf) for required database setup.

 Local runs are done with a very specific set of parameters and don't accept any arguments.
 There are a few additional python scripts included to do some additional database tasks; however NoSQL Workbench is recommended https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html